camfort/camfort.github.io/oopsla17/artifact.md

        camfort stencils-infer camfort/samples/stencils/simple.f90

-Which should returning the following output, informed the user of the inferred specificaitons for the code:
+This should return the following output, informing the user of the inferred specificaitons for `simple.f90`:

     Inferring stencil specs for 'camfort/samples/stencils/simple.f90'